Doctoral Internship in Health Services Psychology

 Professional Development Time

-Twenty-five percent of the intern's time must be spent in direct clinical service.
+Interns are expected to have 25% of their time (500 hours) in the provision of direct clinical service.
 In order to achieve this goal, interns must maintain between 15–23 clinical hours per week.
 Direct clinical service includes individual, couples, and group therapy, and in-person drop-in/crisis coverage.
 Clients at CPS represent a wide range of backgrounds and identities, presenting concerns, and levels of clinical complexity.
 Each intern will be able to develop both specific clinical interests and broad generalist skills.

 Consultation and Outreach

 Interns will engage in regular outreach and consultation programming with the campus community as representatives of CPS.
-Over the course of the year, each intern must complete 12 outreach programs (6 per semester).
+Over the course of the year, each intern must complete a minimum of 10 outreach programs (a minimum of 5 per semester).
 Interns will meet with the Outreach Coordinator, as necessary, to develop programs, identify opportunities, and receive feedback on their programming.

 Supervision of Practicum Students